mercicle/mercicle/README.md

-### Hi 👋
+### Welcome

-I have 20+ years at the intersection of software engineering, data science, machine learning and product leadership.
-Unfortunately, most of my work has been proprietary (and in other company specific github handles).
+👋 Hi, I’m John — a data science and ML/AI engineering hands-on leader with rare interdisciplinary skills and wisdom spanning diverse areas of science and tech, six industries and all company lifecycle stages.
+I’ve built and led high-performing software and ML/AI teams across SaaS startups/scaleups and larger enterprise, created an award-winning ML platform, patented innovations, and proven to achieve real-world business value from data science, machine learning and artificial intelligence.

 #### Background